Virginia Minimum Wage

-As of January 1, 2014, minimum wage in Virginia is $7.25, having not changed at all since 2010.
+As of January 1, 2021, minimum wage in Virginia is $7.25, having not changed at all since 2010.

 Virginia is one of 45 states that have enacted minimum wage laws.
 Virginia minimum wage laws apply to businesses with 4 or more employees.
 The minimum wage in Virginia is identical to the current Federal minimum wage rate of $7.25.

 Please realize that the Virginia minimum wages cited above may have changed since we posted this minimum wage information.
 State minimum wages can change because new laws are enacted or because old laws contained scheduled increases.
 You should also be aware that state law often exempts particular company types, occupations and industries.
-To get the latest minimum wages for Virginia, visit www.dol.gov
+To get the latest minimum wages for Virginia, visit www.dol.gov .

 Need to find minimum wages by state?
 Just browse our minimum wages information pages:

 Share this article

 We greatly appreciate any advice you can provide on this topic.
 Please contribute your insights on this topic so others can benefit.